FlexJobs

 I loved everything about FlexJobs.
 The research done by its employees about each company listing jobs was beneficial.
 My only wish is that more companies are added.
 A Google jobs search offered many more listings for remote jobs from Fortune 500 companies.
 I used both sites extensively and preferred Google over this site because of the number of results returned and the price (free).
 Due to the career and resume guidance offered, I would still highly recommend FlexJobs to others; it’s just not what I need.

-it is a great resource to research and apply for available positions.
+It is a great resource to research and apply for available positions.

 I had a positive experience looking into all Remote Jobs on the platform.
 I didn’t encounter scams or fake job advertisements, which was a time-saver and provided peace of mind and security.
 It was difficult for me to get a job through Flexjobs.
 However, it is a great resource to research and apply for available positions.